Safety for Walking and Bicycling

 Research reports safety as a commonly identified barrier to walking or bicycling to school.
 The literature on bicycle and pedestrian safety suggests that as safety increases, so does participation in active travel.

-- A study in New York City found a 33 percent decline in overall pedestrian injury among school children (including a 44 percent decline during school travel times) in areas where federally funded Safe Routes to School projects were implemented.
-In locations without Safe Routes to School interventions, the injury number remained almost unchanged.
-(DiMaggio, 2013).
+- A study in New York City found a 33 percent decline in overall pedestrian injury among school children (including a 44 percent decline during school travel times) in areas where federally funded Safe Routes to School projects were implemented, compared with areas without Safe Routes to School interventions, where the injury rate remained almost unchanged (DiMaggio and Li, 2013)

 Academic Research Articles and Findings: